-Guy's Burger Joint was added to the Carnival Liberty as part of the Fun Ship 2.0 enhancements, and I think this terrific hamburger stand will be a big hit.
-It certainly was with us!
+Guy's Burger Joint was added to the Carnival Liberty as part of the Fun Ship 2.0 enhancements and has been a big hit.

 Carnival partnered with Food Network celebrity chef Guy Fieri to develop the concept for the casual eatery.
-The burgers are delicious, and there's a nice "fixins" bar where you can add a wide variety of toppings to your burger.
-Many were trying the burger topped with chili or cheese, but I liked mine plain, topped with grilled onions, pickles, ketchup, and mustard.
-Delicious!
+The burgers are delicious, and there's a nice "fixins" bar where you can add a wide variety of toppings and condiments to your burger.

-Guy's Burger Joint is open most days from noon to about 9:30 pm, so it's a perfect spot for a late lunch if you've been ashore.
+Guy's Burger Joint is open most days from noon to about 9:30 p.m., so it's a perfect spot for a late lunch if you've been ashore.
 The burger stand is located outdoors next to the Lido pool.
-Seating is available outside or indoors at Emile's.Continue to 8 of 10 below.
+Seating is available outside or indoors.Continue to 8 of 10 below.

 08 of 10

-Harry's Steakhouse is the only dining venue on the Carnival Liberty with a fixed extra surcharge ($30 per person).
-Named for the famous jeweler Harry Winston, the dining room is decorated with jewels and is very elegant.
-Located in a quiet spot midship on deck 10, Harry's is perfect for a romantic dinner or a special occasion.
+The elegantly decorated Steakhouse has a fixed extra surcharge.
+Located in a quiet spot midship on deck 10, The Steakhouse is perfect for a romantic dinner or a special occasion.
+The meal includes an appetizer, salad, entrée, side, and dessert.
 Reservations are required.

 09 of 10

-The Origami Sushi Bar on the Carnival Liberty's Promenade is a great place for a snack before dinner.
-Located on the busy Promenade on deck 5, Origami is open from 5 pm to 8:15 pm most nights.
-The selection is small--only two different rolls per night--but the sushi is fresh and complimentary.
-Since we had the late dinner seating, Ronnie and I enjoyed a late afternoon sushi snack most days before getting ready for dinner, as did many of the other Carnival Liberty passengers.
-There's also saki to wash it down (for an extra fee).Continue to 10 of 10 below.
+The Bonsai Sushi Bar on the Carnival Liberty's Promenade is a great place for an appetizer before dinner.
+Located on the busy Promenade on deck 5, Bonsai is open from 5 p.m. to 8:15 p.m. most nights.
+The selection is small—only two different rolls per night—but the sushi is fresh and complimentary.
+There's also saki (for an extra charge).Continue to 10 of 10 below.

 10 of 10